jcoliz/AzFn.IoTHubTrigger/AzFn.IotHubDigitalTwins/README.md

 ## Deploy Azure Resources

-> This is an outline.
-More detail to follow

-1. Find your user principal ID
+The included [ARM Template](./deploy/azuredeploy.bicep) deploys all of the resources described in the architecture diagram above.
+It also wires up the connections between services so everything is ready to go.
+Be sure to clone this repo with submodules, as the deployment template uses modules from the [AzDeploy.Bicep](https://github.com/jcoliz/AzDeploy.Bicep) project.

+Here's what you do...

+1. Open Powershell
-2. Change to the `deploy` directory
+3. Change to the `deploy` directory
+2. Find your user principal ID
-3. Create a deployment parameters file containing that ID, perhaps using the `azuredeploy.parameters.template.json` as an example.
+4. Create a deployment parameters file containing that ID, perhaps using the `azuredeploy.parameters.template.json` as an example.
-4. Set `$env:RESOURCEGROUP` to the name of a resource group you'd like to create and deploy into.
+5. Set `$env:RESOURCEGROUP` to the name of a resource group you'd like to create and deploy into.
-5. Run the `BringUp.ps1` script.
+6. Run the `BringUp.ps1` script.
 This creates the resource group, and starts a deployment.
-6. Save the values of all `outputs` shown into evnvironment variables, perhaps in an `.env.ps1` file.
+7. Save the values of all `outputs` shown into evnvironment variables, perhaps in an `.env.ps1` file.
 For easy reference, you can start with the `.env.template.ps1` as an example for what to save.

-> TODO: Still need to add device twin updates route to hub deployment

 ## Create Models, Twins, and Relationships